-Webtv automatically attempts to resize borders of the page which results in broken up graphics.
-Due to the limitation in screen resolution, the navigation buttons are out of view and none of the JavaScript behind the page is operational due to compatibility issues with Webtv.
-In addition to this, the Internet is an evolving medium, especially with the use of Java and plugins to provide enhanced multi-media content.
-Webtv is not able to utilise such plugins and as such is unable to give access to the most innovative sites on the Internet.
+WebTV automatically attempts to resize borders of the page which results in broken up graphics.
+Due to limitations in screen resolution, the navigation buttons are out of view and none of the JavaScript behind the page is operational due to compatibility issues with WebTV.
+In addition to this, the Internet is an evolving medium, especially with the use of JAVA and plug-ins to provide enhanced multi-media content.
+WebTV is not able to utilise such plug-ins and as such is unable to give access to the most innovative sites on the Internet.
 Yet as digital television will be in the majority of peoples' homes by 2010, this may well be the preferred delivery method for e-government.
 The drawbacks of the medium are obvious.